mdshajith2000/LDA_Topic_Modelling-and-LSTM_RNN_Sentiment_analysis/README.md

 public opinion and appropriate computational approaches into understanding COVID-19 concerns and guiding associated decision-making.

-Algorithm
+Algorithm:

 1. Collection of the dataset from Kaggle

 2. Preprocessing

+a.
 Removal of noise

+b.
 Removal of Stop words

+c.
 Tokenization

-3. Extract Covid-19 related topics and analyse people's sentiment Use LDA semantic mining for topic recommendation Use deep learning LSTM-RNN method for comment classification
+3. Extract Covid-19 related topics and analyse people's sentiment

+a.
+Use LDA semantic mining for topic recommendation

+b.
+Use deep learning LSTM-RNN method for comment classification